rubencool014/TradingProj/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Setting Up the First Admin

+**Important**: Before you can use the admin features, you need to create the first administrator account.

+### Quick Setup (Recommended)

+1. Sign up or sign in to your application
+2. Navigate to `/setup-admin`
+3. Follow the on-screen instructions to create the first admin
+4. Once created, you'll have access to the admin panel at `/admin`

+For detailed instructions and alternative methods, see [SETUP_FIRST_ADMIN.md](./SETUP_FIRST_ADMIN.md).

 ## Learn More

 To learn more about Next.js, take a look at the following resources: